SandeepKmr/CurrencyConverter/README.md

 ```
 ### Deploy an executable JAR

-You can run the JAR file with:
+You can run the WAR file with:
 ```
 java -jar target/*.war
 ```